Scheduling periodic messages on a shared link: Messages of Size One

 \subsection{Randomized Algorithm for Random Instances}

-We would like to understand better the behavior of our algorithms on instances drawn uniformly at random.
+We would like to better understand the behavior of greedy algorithms on instances drawn uniformly at random.
 To this aim, we analyze the algorithm \greedyuniform, defined as follows: for each message in the order of the input, choose one of the offsets, which does not create a collision with the current partial assignment, uniformly at random.

-We analyze \greedyuniform over random instances: all messages have their delays drawn independently and uniformly in $[m]$.
+We analyze \greedyuniform over random instances: all messages have their delays drawn independently and uniformly in $[P]$.
 We compute the probability of success of \greedyuniform over all random choices by the algorithm \emph{and all possible instances}.
-It turns out that this probability, for a fixed load strictly less than one, goes to one when $m$ grows.
-For a given partial assignment, we are only interested in its trace: the set of times which are used in the first and second period.
-Hence, if $n$ messages are scheduled in a period of size $m$, the trace of an assignment is a pair of subsets of $[m]$ of size $n$.
-We now show that these traces are produced uniformly by \greedyuniform.
+It turns out that this probability, for a fixed load strictly less than one, goes to one when $P$ grows.
+To simplify the analysis of \greedyuniform, we introduce the notion of \textbf{trace} of an assignment.

+\begin{definition} Let $A$ be a partial assignment of size $k$, its trace is a pair of subsets $(S_1,S_2)$ of $[P]$ of size $k$ such that $S_1$ are the time used by $A$ in the first period and $S_2$ the time used by $A$ in the second period. \end{definition}